CalebBell/fluids/docs/tutorial.rst

 inches or meters; the output units will be the cube of those given to it.
 The user is directed to unit conversion libraries such as `pint <https://github.com/hgrecco/pint>`_ to perform unit conversions if they prefer not to work in SI units.

-The standard math library is used in all functions except where special functions from numpy or scipy are necessary.
-SciPy is used for root finding, interpolation, scientific constants, ode integration, and its many special mathematical functions not present in the standard math library.
-No other libraries will become required dependencies; anything else is optional.
+The tutorial for using it with fluids is at :doc:`fluids.units <fluids.units>`.

-To allow use of numpy arrays with fluids, a `vectorized` module is implemented, which wraps all of the fluids functions with np.vectorize.
-Instead of importing from fluids, the user can import from fluids.vectorized:
+There are two ways to use numpy arrays with fluids.
+Easiest to use is a `vectorized` module, which wraps all of the fluids functions with np.vectorize.
+Instead of importing from fluids, the user can import from :doc:`fluids.vectorized <fluids.vectorized>`:

 >>> from fluids.vectorized import *
 >>> friction_factor(Re=[100, 1000, 10000], eD=0)